-- A three-month interest-free instalment plan will be offered to all property owners participating in the Housing Revenue Account (HRA) Capital Programme essential mixed tenure repair work; - (ii) Payment plans in respect of HRA-led Capital Programme essential mixed tenure repair work will be based on the total combined MTIS debts outstanding for individual property owners as follows: - owners with total MTIS debts of up to £5,000 will be offered a payment plan of a maximum of four years; - owners with total MTIS debts between £5,000 and £10,000 will be offered a payment plan of no longer than seven years; and - owners with total MTIS debts of more than £10,000 will be offered a payment plan of a maximum of ten years.
+- (i) A three-month interest-free instalment plan will be offered to all property owners participating in the HRA Capital Programme essential mixed tenure repair work; - (ii) Payment plans in respect of HRA-led Capital Programme essential mixed tenure repair work will be based on the total combined MTIS debts outstanding for individual property owners as follows: - owners with total MTIS debts of up to £5,000 will be offered a payment plan of a maximum of four years; - owners with total MTIS debts between £5,000 and £7,000 will be offered a payment plan of no longer than seven years; and - owners with total MTIS debts of more than £7,000 will be offered a payment plan of a maximum of fifteen years. - 15.
+In accordance with the Scheme of Delegation, the Head of Finance will review all relevant factors in determining the interest rate to be applied to HRA-led Capital Programme essential mixed tenure repair-related debt.
+In order to provide greater certainty, this rate will remain fixed for the full period of repayment.